NVIDIA/gpu-operator/README.md

 ## Changelog
 ### v1.2.0
 ### New Features
-- DCGM is now deployed as part of the GPU Operator on OpenShift 4.3
+- DCGM is now deployed as part of the GPU Operator on OpenShift 4.3.
 ### Improvements
+- The operator CRD has been renamed to `ClusterPolicy`.
+- The operator image is now based on UBI8.
 ### Fixed Issues
-### Known Limitations
-- GPU Operator will fail on nodes already setup with NVIDIA components (driver, runtime, device plugin).
-Support for better error handling will be added in a future release.
-- The GPU Operator currently does not handle updates to the underlying software components (e.g. drivers) in an automated manner.
-- This release of the operator does not support accessing images from private registries, which may be required for air-gapped deployments.
+- Fixed an issue with the toolkit container which would setup the NVIDIA runtime under `/run/nvidia` with a symlink to `/usr/local/nvidia`.
+If a node was rebooted, this would prevent any containers from being run with Docker as the container runtime configured in `/etc/docker/daemon.json` would not be available after reboot.
+- Fixed a race condition with the creation of the CRD and registration.

 ### v1.0.0
 #### New Features